norm1000100/grow-suite/README.md

 # growlight-suite
-Suite used to setup an automatic growlight
+Suite used to setup an automatic growlight for small gardens